Frequently Asked Questions

-Firstly, we encourage men to war a white ribbon and pledge never to commit, excuse or remain silet about male violence against women.
+Firstly, we encourage men to wear a white ribbon and pledge never to commit, excuse or remain silent about male violence against women.

 If you would like to do more in your community or further afield, we have programmes available which include full training and resources for being active bystanders, putting on events and campaigning for the cause.
 For men we have our ambassador programme (apply here), and for all other genders our champions programme (apply here)

 Why does the campaign focus on 'male violence', when all genders are capable of abuse?

 The important thing to recognise here is that there are already campaigns and charities that focus on the other victims, and are very helpful in those circles:

 Mankind helps male victims of domestic violence, and provide extensive research on the subject.
 Here is a PDF of their current figures.

 and Women's Aid, Rape Crisis and Refuge, who help women directly - as male violence against women is a systemic problem: